-Participants expected 93 of 205 connections to continue after CLHE, and all participants were connected to between four and 13 others.
+Participants expected 112 of 205 connections to continue after CLHE.
+All participants were connected to at least four others and 15 (65%) to at least ten.
 These data suggest that

 - CLHE helped support long-term network development but - without the formal support of CLHE programming, connectivity among participants is at risk of decreasing.